Tails of Iron 2: Whiskers of Winter on Steam - User reviews, Price & Information

 Tails of Iron 2: Whiskers of Winter is playable and fully supported on Linux.

-Tails of Iron 2: Whiskers of Winter does not currently offer any DLC.
+Tails of Iron 2: Whiskers of Winter is a single-player game.

 Tails of Iron 2: Whiskers of Winter does not support mods via Steam Workshop.